hiero-ledger/hiero-improvement-proposals/HIP/hip-1.md

 *   **Review**: The HIP is ready for review by the community and HIP editors.
 *   **Last Call**: The HIP is in a final review window, typically 14 days, before being moved to a Hiero TSC approval vote (Service, Core, Mirror, Block Node hips) or `Accepted` (Application hips).
 *   **Approved**: A Standards Track HIP has been approved by Hiero and is awaiting review by Hedera.
-*   **Accepted**: Standards Track HIPs that have been accepted by the community or the Hedera Council depending on the type of hip that it is.
+*   **Accepted**: Standards Track HIPs that have been accepted by the community or the Hedera Council depending on the type of hip it is.
 *   **Final**: A Standards Track HIP has been reviewed and accepted by Hedera, and its reference implementation has been merged.
 *   **Active**: A Process or Informational HIP that is currently in effect.
 *   **Stagnant**: A HIP that has been inactive for a significant period (e.g., 6+ months) may be marked as Stagnant by the HIP editors.